Fishing weir: Asia and Oceania

 Tidal stone fish weirs are one of the ancestral fishing technologies of the seafaring Austronesian peoples.
 They are found on tidal estuaries and shallow coastal waters throughout regions settled by Austronesians during the Austronesian expansion (c.
 3000 to 1500 BCE).
 They are very similar in shape and construction throughout.
 They come in several variants, the most basic of which is the semicircular shape (with various examples being described as horseshoe-shaped, arrow-shaped, boomerang-shaped, or heart-shaped), with the opening facing seaward (the direction of the ebb tide).
 They also sometimes include linear or triangular fish corridors, creating a tennis racket-like or keyhole-like shape that guides the fish into the weir opening.
 Some variants also include a fish labyrinth at the tips that serves as the fish trap.
 The weirs can also be nested into each other or extended with multiple short chambers for subdividing the communal fish catch.
 In some regions they have also been adopted into fish pens or fish ponds or use more perishable materials like bamboo, brushwood, and netting.

 Austronesian stone fish weirs are found in the highest concentrations in Penghu Island in Taiwan, the Philippines, and all throughout Micronesia.
 They are also prevalent in eastern Indonesia, Melanesia, and Polynesia.
 Around 500 stone weirs survive in Taiwan, and millions of stone weirs used to exist through all of the islands of Micronesia.
 They are known as atob in the Visayas Islands of the Philippines, maai in Chuuk, aech in Yap, loko ‘umeiki in Hawaii, and pā in New Zealand, among other names.
 The oldest known example of a stone fish weir in Taiwan was constructed by the indigenous Taokas people in Miaoli County.
 Most stone fish weirs are believed to also be ancient, but few studies have been conducted into their antiquity as they are difficult to determine due to being continually rebuilt in the same location.

 The technology of tidal stone fish weirs has also spread to neighboring regions when Taiwan came under the jurisdiction of China and Imperial Japan in recent centuries.
-They are known as ishihibi or sukki in Kyushu, kaki in the Ryukyu Islands; dŏksal, sŏkpangryŏm, sŏkchŏn, or wŏn in South Korea (pariticularly Jeju Island); and chioh-ho in Taiwan.
+They are known as ishihibi or sukki in Kyushu, kaki in the Ryukyu Islands; dŏksal, sŏkpangryŏm, sŏkchŏn, or wŏn in South Korea (particularly Jeju Island); and chioh-ho in Taiwan.

 The Han Chinese also had separate ancient fish weir techniques, known as hu, which use bamboo gates or "curtains" in river estuaries.
 These date back to at least the 7th century in China.